-A more contemporary story than many I have written about, reports of what appear to be children with distinct, jet-black eyes seem to have originated in the mid-1990s and claimed encounters with these strange and frightening beings have been reported ever since, particularly in the United States.
-Most frequently, the children are encountered attempting to hitch hike, or alternatively knocking on a door late at night, attempting to talk the owner into either letting them in or accompanying them away into the night.
+Reports of what appear to be children with jet-black eyes seem to have originated in the mid-1990s, and claimed encounters with these strange and frightening beings have been reported ever since, particularly in the United States.
+Most frequently, the children are encountered attempting to hitch hike, or alternatively knocking on a door late at night.
+Invariably, they will attempt to talk the occupant into either letting them in or accompanying them away into the night.

 Usually appearing as otherwise ordinary children, generally estimated to be between the ages of around eight and sixteen, these beings are set apart by their completely black eyes; the pupil, iris and sclera all appear to be solid black, with no distinction between them.
 They are sometimes described as wearing anachronistic, old-fashioned clothing, but have other times been reported wearing contemporary outfits, with little to set them apart from an ordinary child other than their eponymous eyes.
 For those witnesses that have heard them speak, they often describe their tone, phrasing and choice of words to be of those of someone much older than their appearance would suggest.
 They are said to induce a feeling of dread in adults that encounter them, even before noticing their eyes.
 Some stories suggest that they possess a degree of hypnotic ability, compelling potential victims to follow them or unlock doors to allow them access.